 COGNITIVE-BEHAVIORAL ANALYSIS SYSTEMS PSYCHOTHERAPY (CBASP)

-When patients believe they can profit from a more structured approach that combines interpersonal and cognitive-behavioral conceptualizations, I draw upon Cognitive-Behavioral Analysis Systems Psychotherapy (CBASP).
+When patients believe they can profit from a more structured approach that combines interpersonal and cognitive-behavioral conceptualizations, I draw upon James P. McCullough’s Cognitive Behavioral Analysis Systems Psychotherapy (CBASP), (Book 1, Book 2, Book 3, Book 4, Book 5, Book 6) as a cognitive-behavioral approach that helps patients learn to more adaptively interpret problematic interpersonal events or situations.

-Used predominantly for treating depression, this approach uses a protocol driven methodology to teach patients to focus on that which they are able to control in their day-to-day interpersonal interactions.
-Specifically, this model helps patients learn to increase awareness of what they are attempting to accomplish in a given slice of time with others, and learn to craft goals in the moment that are both realistic and obtainable – targets that are in their charge, such as their behavior and thinking.
+Used predominantly for treating depression, this approach is a protocol-driven methodology that teaches patients to focus on that which they are able to control in their day-to-day interpersonal interactions.
+Specifically, CBASP helps patients learn to increase awareness of what they are attempting to accomplish in a given slice of time with others, and learn to craft goals in the moment that are both realistic and obtainable – behavioral and cognitive targets that are in their charge.
 In addition, patients learn to attend to how they interpret these moments accurately (without “mindreading”) and in a manner that is relevant to them hitting their target(s).
 On the face of it, the process seems simple.
 It is not an easy skill to learn, as these vulnerabilities in thinking often seem glued to each dysphoric, depressed, or highly anxious patient.
 It takes some time to unlearn these associations and develop new, disciplined patterns of thinking and behaving to alleviate or minimize negative or anxious mood.

 The Prime Directive: